dimpletz/ai-sentiment-analyzer/README.md

 # AI Sentiment Analyzer

-A powerful sentiment analysis tool using DistilBERT for accurate text sentiment classification.
-This tool provides fast and reliable sentiment analysis with confidence scoring and batch processing capabilities.
+A powerful sentiment analysis tool built with Python using DistilBERT, designed to analyze text and determine sentiment with high confidence.

 ## Features

-- **Advanced Sentiment Analysis**
-  - Single text and batch text analysis
-  - Binary sentiment classification (Positive/Negative)
+- **Accurate Sentiment Analysis**: Uses DistilBERT (distilbert-base-uncased-finetuned-sst-2-english) for state-of-the-art sentiment analysis
-  - Confidence scoring for each prediction
+- **Confidence Scoring**: Provides confidence scores for each prediction
-  - Configurable confidence threshold
-  - Summary statistics for batch analysis

-- **Technical Features**
-  - GPU acceleration support (automatically uses CUDA if available)
-  - Thread-safe implementation
-  - Efficient batch processing
-  - Memory-optimized model loading
-  - Singleton pattern for resource management

-- **Developer Features**
-  - Type hints for better IDE support
-  - Comprehensive documentation
-  - Modular architecture
-  - Easy to extend and customize
+- **Batch Processing**: Analyze multiple texts simultaneously
+- **Summary Statistics**: Generate comprehensive statistics about sentiment distribution
+- **GPU Support**: Automatic GPU utilization when available for faster processing
+- **Easy Integration**: Simple API for integration into other projects

 ## Requirements

 - Python 3.8.1 or higher
-- CUDA-capable GPU (optional, for faster processing)
 - Poetry for dependency management

 ## Installation